SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 5- Name of the patches play an important role to find the exact correct location of patches in a complete scene mask.
 Please avoid renaming test and predicted patches.

+6- The code for Cloud-Net model for training and test on 38-Cloud dataset can be found [here](https://github.com/SorourMo/Cloud-Net-A-semantic-segmentation-CNN-for-cloud-detection/tree/6c30ad6482847c855337baa5f17c24adaf5e5cda).

 **************************************
 If you found this dataset useful for your research please cite these two papers: